kynda/joehallenbeck.com/_pages/resume.md

 **Developer,** Fullbay, Phoenix, AZ 12/2018 -- Present

 - Worked in a fast-growing start up producing a SAAS solution for the heavy-duty equipment repair industry.
-Saw teams scale from two to over a dozen individual contributors in the first year.
-Worked on migrating early MVP to modern PHP standards, established a git-flow workflow with the team and introduced Agile project management practices.
+Scaled team from two to over a dozen individual contributors in the first year.
+- Migrated early MVP to modern PHP standards, standardized team on git-flow introduced Agile project management practices.
 - Implemented point of sale software through WorldPay that processes $2+ million monthly card-present and card-not-present transactions.
+- Developed module to standardize time and time-zone management across services as company scaled for international customers
+- Integrated with Salesforce for bidirectional sharing of accounts and records.
-- Coordinated with partners to co-develop interoperable APIs allowing for communication between our software and theirs.
+- Coordinated with external partners to co-develop interoperable REST and service orientated APIs
+- Presented internal talks on test-driven development, unit test design, application security (OWASP Top Ten) and the PHP Standards Recommendations (PSR).
-- Used AWS Serverless services (Cloud Formation, Lambda, SNS, SQS) and Nodejs to create an event-based routing system allowing for concurrent and "eventually consistent" operations to be offloaded from the main client-facing server and onto a distribution of PHP applications.
-Opening doors for scaling operations to meet new demand.
+- Used AWS Serverless services (Cloud Formation, Lambda, SNS, SQS) and Nodejs to create an event-based routing system allowing for concurrent and “eventually consistent” operations to be offloaded from the main client-facing server and onto a distribution of services.

 **Software Engineer,** Research Square, Durham, NC 1/2015 -- 11/2018